 If you love homemade pie flavors but are nervous about making a full pie, why not try this gluten free galette recipe?
 A galette has all the flavors you love in pie, the flaky crust and fruity filling, but you can make it with half of the work.

-- The Best Gluten Free Crust: I use my popular gluten free pie crust recipe as the base for this gluten free galette recipe.
+I used my Best Gluten Free Crust recipe as the base for this gluten free galette recipe.
 It is an easy crust to make.

 Allergen Information: